Blue hair: Literary works

 In some works by Homer, characters are said to have dark blue (kyaneos) hair or eyebrows when they are angry or in an emotionally intense state.
 For example, Odysseus' beard became black blue when he was transformed by Athena upon returning home to confront his wife's suitors.
 Other Greek gods were also shown as having blue hair.
 This imagery may stem from Egyptian myth, in which their gods were said to have hair of lapis lazuli.
 In a similar vein, characters from the Bible, such as Eve, Leah, and Rachel, are often depicted with a "sky-blue" color of hair.

 Color in ancient countries (Greece and Egypt) were also more expressive rather than natural: blue or gold indicated divinity due to its unnatural appearance and association with precious materials.

 The Fairy with Turquoise Hair is a major character in Pinocchio.
 She is often titled as the "Child with the Blue Hair" and even has a chapter in The Adventures of Pinocchio devoted to this title.
 Literary critics have offered varied interpretations of her hair color.
 It may invoke associations with "the ineffable or infinite", with the Italian sky, or with the Virgin Mary, who is often shown with a blue mantle.

+The sci-fi/fantasy anthology, Once Upon a Future Time Volume 4, includes a short story, "The Blue Fairy," in which a woman with blue hair is accused of illegally creating androids.

 The color blue owned aristocratic associations in Europe during the second millennium, and this linkage with blue blood was reflected in Charles Perrault's story of Bluebeard.
 In Maria Tatar's view, the color of his beard suggests otherworldly origins.

 In pop culture

 Music

-Musicians Loredana Bertè, Katy Perry, Lady Gaga, Halsey, and Alissa White-Gluz have dyed their hair blue alongside female rappers such as Latto.
+Musicians Loredana Bertè, Ashnikko, Katy Perry, Lady Gaga, Halsey, and Alissa White-Gluz have dyed their hair blue alongside female rappers such as Latto.